 The problem with using studies designed for another purpose is that important data needed will not be present.
 Telmisartan, for example, produces increased sodium excretion in the urine (2).
 Although more excretion occurs during the first few days, it continues long term.
 The urinary sodium will certainly be affected by the medication.
 With spot urine collections, the sodium excreted will vary according to when the urine is collected.
-It varies throughout the day and from day to day normally in people not on medication, and varies according to the length of time since the medication was taken.
+It varies throughout the day, and from day to day normally in people not on medication.
+And it varies according to the length of time since the medication was taken.
 Almost all of these secondary studies include primary studies that used spot urine collections.

 Using data from these studies, the authors concluded in their abstract that the “association between estimated sodium excretion and CV events was J-shaped.”
 Thus they indicate that the association applies to everyone.
 In the body of the paper they add a little more specificity, saying that this association is true for “those at increased CV risk.”
 But even this may not be true, since it really only applies to those on these medications.
-And only if the spot urines accurately reflect sodium balance, which they probably do not.
-The inaccuracy of spot urines for sodium and potassium will be discussed in a future post.
+And only if the spot urine collections accurately reflect sodium balance, which they do not.
+The inaccuracy of spot urine collections for sodium and potassium will be discussed in a future post.

 The study to be discussed today does not have such flaws.
 It was designed specifically to determine the relationship of cardiovascular disease to sodium and potassium as part of a nutritional supplement intervention and lifestyle intervention.
 It is a follow-up report (3) on the Trials of Hypertension Prevention (TOHP) study.